harish-aka-shivi/tournament/README.md

     tournament.py has all the function which deals with database and returns the approprate outputs. tournament_test.sql has been provided as a part of Udacity course : Intro to Relational Databases.
 Its has test cases to     	 validate the database operations.

-Structure of file:
-tournament.sql has all the table creation files tournament.py has all the function which deals with database and returns the approprate outputs. tournament_test.sql has been provided as a part of Udacity course : Intro to Relational Databases.
-Its has test cases to validate the database operations.
-Structure of file:
-tournament.sql has all the table creation files tournament.py has all the function which deals with database and returns the approprate outputs. tournament_test.sql has been provided as a part of Udacity course : Intro to Relational Databases.
-Its has test cases to validate the database operations.
-Structure of file:
-tournament.sql has all the table creation files tournament.py has all the function which deals with database and returns the approprate outputs. tournament_test.sql has been provided as a part of Udacity course : Intro to Relational Databases.
-Its has test cases to validate the database operations.
-Structure of file:
-tournament.sql has all the table creation files tournament.py has all the function which deals with database and returns the approprate outputs. tournament_test.sql has been provided as a part of Udacity course : Intro to Relational Databases.
-Its has test cases to validate the database operations.
 Example of a 16 Player Swiss Tournament:
 First round pairing is by random draw.
 For example, with 16 players they would be matched into 8 random pairs for the first round.
 For now, assume all games have a winner, and there are no draws.